ngkamperlo/presentations/slides/aws-cloud-day-2024/Slides.md

 - **Automation**: Eliminate manual effort in account creation and governance.
 - **Security & Governance**: Implement consistent security and compliance controls.
 - **Customizable**: Adapt workflows using Terraform, Lambda, and SNS for organizational needs.

 ---

-# Best Practices for AFT

-### Recommendations

-- **Security**: Use robust IAM roles and policies for automation.
-- **Governance**: Maintain consistent governance with Control Tower and Terraform.
-- **Customization**: Tailor workflows to match your organization's operational requirements.

----